milan11/gallery/README.md

 - next image preloading
 - images importer/converter written in .NET
 - working permanent URLs pointing to single photos
-- no unnecessary UI elements, buttons, frames, paddings, colors
+- no unnecessary UI elements, buttons, frames, paddings, colors, popups
+- no page re-layouts when loading images
 - no animations
 - no server-side scripts (the React app compiles to a bunch of files suitable for static files hosting)
 - no database, no cookies, no dynamic content, no user management/registration